SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 yarn add msw --dev
 ```

-You can configurate and fire mocked server directly in each test, but it's recommended to create few external files to separate server logic and keep the DRY and clean code.
+You can configure and fire mocked server directly in each test, but it's recommended to create few external files to separate server logic and keep the DRY and clean code.

 #### Handlers